Updated 14 September 2021

 Do I need to vaccinate my child to travel?

-Issues around vaccinating children aren’t new but, with a vaccine possibly being a prerequisite for travel, it’s more likely to become a hotly debated topic.
+Issues around vaccinating children aren’t new but, with a vaccine being a prerequisite for travel at the moment for adults, it’s more likely to become a hotly debated topic.

 What if my ex and I can’t agree on whether to vaccinate our child?